All You Need To Know About Composting & How To Make Yours

 By further dissolving organic materials, these animals play a significant part in the composting process.

-Color Change:
+Colour Change:

 The colour of the compost will darken as it ages.

-It may start out as a blend of green and brown materials, but over time, it will change into a rich, dark brown or even black substance.
+It may start as a blend of green and brown materials, but over time, it will change into a rich, dark brown or even black substance.

 Humidity: